-On May 13, 2013, we closed on a \$100.0 million senior secured credit facility that includes an accordion feature that allows us to increase the borrowing capacity under the facility up to \$250.0 million, subject to certain conditions.
+On May 13, 2013, we agreed to a \$100.0 million senior secured credit facility that included an accordion feature that allowed us to increase the borrowing capacity under the facility up to \$250.0 million, subject to certain conditions.
 On October 10, 2013, we increased the borrowing capacity under the credit facility to \$155.0 million pursuant to the accordion feature by adding six properties to the borrowing base collateral.
-As of December 31, 2013, the following ten properties collectively serve as the borrowing base collateral for the credit facility: (i) Armada Hoffler Tower, (ii) Richmond Tower, (iii) One Columbus, (iv) Two Columbus, (v) Virginia Natural Gas, (vi) Sentara Williamsburg, (vii) a portion of North Point Center, (viii) Gainsborough Square, (ix) Parkway Marketplace and (x) Courthouse 7-Eleven.
+As of December 31, 2014, the following properties collectively served as the borrowing base collateral for the credit facility: (i) Armada Hoffler Tower, (ii) Richmond Tower, (iii) One Columbus, (iv) Two Columbus, (v) Sentara Williamsburg, (vi) Bermuda Crossroads, (vii) a portion of North Point Center, (viii) Gainsborough Square, (ix) Parkway Marketplace and (x) Courthouse 7-Eleven.